seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ESCALUS**
 Alas, it hath been great pains to you.
 They do you
-wrong to put you so oft upon ’t: are there not men
+wrong to put you so oft upon 't: are there not men
 in your ward sufficient to serve it?

 **ELBOW**